Aliased Time-Modulated Array OFDM Transmit System: Signal model

 \subsection{Precoder design}

 The destructive interference of the sideband radiation is achieved by the design of the precoding vector $v(a)$.
-However, oversampling introduces an additional phase component $e^{j2\pi \frac{d}{O_{\tau}}}$ in the sum of \eqref{eq:aliased_h_coef}.
+However, pulse oversampling introduces an additional phase component $e^{j2\pi a\frac{d}{O_{\tau}}}$ in the sum of \eqref{eq:aliased_h_coef}.
 To compensate for the phase shift, the precoder is extended with a conjugate of it

-The oversampling $O_{\tau}$ determines the periodicity of the phase shift and the number of additional precoding vectors required to compensate for it across all $d$ values.
+The pulse oversampling $O_{\tau}$ determines the periodicity of the phase shift and the number of additional precoding vectors required to compensate for it across all $d$ values.
 The precoder is chosen based on the $d$ value per antenna.
-When considering oversampling, multiple precoders are required, increasing the complexity of the array architecture.
+When considering pulse oversampling, multiple precoders are required, increasing the complexity of the array architecture.
 As digital precoding is required, the precoders are implemented as separate digital basebands.
-The number of digital baseband units does not scale with antennas.
-However, each antenna might require a different precoder, which can be provided by a switched distribution network, as shown in Fig. \ref{fig:atma_diagram}.
-Given the extended precoder the sum in \eqref{eq:aliased_h_coef} simplifies to
+Each antenna might require a different precoder, which can be provided by a switched distribution network, as shown in Fig. 1.
+The baseband complexity (number of digital baseband units) is proportional to the oversampling factor $O_{\tau}$.
+For a system with $M$ antennas, each time modulator and antenna has to be provided with a choice of precoder which requires $O_{\tau}$ input and $M$ output distribution network built with $O_{\tau}$, $M$-way splitters and $M$ single-pole $O_{\tau}$-throw RF switches that route the selected precoder to the time-modulating switch and antenna.
+The switching network complexity scales proportionally to $M O_{\tau}$.